sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-11-30-sla-baseline-requirements.md

 ### Baseline :
 For comparing , when we select a value as Ideal/standard or basis of all comparison, it is called based line.
 You can google for more detail info, but this is just simple to understand.
 All baseline values has preconditions details as standard.

-Form [**previous post**](https://sarkershantonu.github.io/2014/12/16/performance-requirements/) , we know , performance is all about how fast and how many users. (in summary).
+Form [**previous post**](https://sarkershantonu.github.io/2014/12/16/performance-requirements/) , we know , performance is all about how fast and how many users.

 So, Let's assume we have an web application like below architecture(2 tire architecture) .
 - User interact with browser with web server.
 - Web server has app server that talks to Database
 - Database is shared with multiple downstream systems & publishers.(full back end)